GandhiCloudLab/mcm-info/02-runtime-datacollector/readme.md

 1. Goto the root folder of the application.

-2. Build the app
+2. Build the app and it creates .jar file

-    Run `gradle build` , if you have gradle. or
+    Run `gradle build` , if you have gradle.

+        or

     Run `mvn clean package`, if you have maven.

-    jar file might have been created.

 3. Rename the jar file into `app.jar`

 4. Copy `app.jar`  to `temp` folder.